Red1812/PermanentEvasion/PermanentEvasion/PermanentEvasion/readme.txt

 - If you succeed to keep to your permanent pip you will see "EVASION KEPT"

 I hope this is clear enough.
-Now I have to ask Morphyum and donZappo for their autorisation.